 In conclusion: Want to know why I gave this series a ten?
 Because not only is it one of my absolute favorites, but I honestly can't think of a way this webtoon could be improved.

-This is by far the most realist slice of life manhwa (korean manga) I have read.
+This is by far the most realistic slice of life manhwa (korean manga)/webtoon I have read.
 I like the character design, nothing is exaggerated.
 You have a fun time exploring the character, and as the heroin Hong Sul, gets to know other character, you feel that you too are getting familiar.
-You feel like you too are part of the story.
+The multiplicity of perspectives helps the story progress smoothly and keeps the plot interesting.

-The format is really interesting, the story alternates between the past and the present, giving you a better understanding of the situation. though it might seem confusing at first, it gets you hooked.
+Moreober, the format is really interesting, the story alternates between the past and the present, giving you a better understanding of the situation.
+Though, I admit it takes time getting used to it.
+But the constant shift in the timeline is

 The audience would appreciate the art if he/she loves Pop art from the 60's.